ddsdAlp/dsa210_project/README.md

 DSA210 - Introduction to Data Science Term Project

 - This project explores patterns and trends in my Youtube habits by analyzing my viewing history data.
 - You can find the presentation here:
+- This README file contains some extra information I didn't put in the presentation.
+Please see the presentation.

 ## Motivation
 A significant part of our lives are now lived through our phones, which is why I wanted to analyze my online behaviours and trends.
 I decided to choose an app that I use frequently whose data will tell a lot about myself, Youtube,